maxjr82/PCA-for-WS22/README.md

 ## How to use

-The script can be executed from the terminal as follows:
+After downloading the desired NPZ datasets from the ZENODO repository to a local directory, one can run the script directly from a Linux terminal as follows:

 ```
 python dimred.py